seanbell/opensurfaces-segmentation-ui/README.md

 # opensurfaces-segmentation-ui
-Segmentation UI from the OpenSurfaces Project
+This repository contains the segmentation tool, extracted from the OpenSurfaces project.
+To make the tool as portable as possible, this demo contains only the client frontend.
+No database is required.

 ![](https://github.com/seanbell/opensurfaces-segmentation-ui/blob/master/screenshot.png?raw=true)